About BEAKMAN ON THE BRAIN!

 Grades: 2 and up.

-Ages: 6 and up and family audiences.
+Ages 6 and beyond, plus family audiences.

 A complete study guide is available in PDF form for educators and presenters who wish to connect their curriculum to this live show.